NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 recsys_trainer.train()
 ```

-You can optionally get the data loaders instantiated by the `Trainer` when the following arguments are provided.
+You can instantiate the dataloader when you create the `Trainer` instance by specifying the arguments shown in the following code block when you create an instance of the {func}`T4RecTrainingArguments <transformers4rec.config.trainer.T4RecTrainingArguments>` class:

 ```python
 training_args = T4RecTrainingArguments(